ro-msg-aws-training/resources/src/ec2/index.md

 :::

 :::warning Exercise
-Your task is to get a web application running on your own EC2 instance while following the simple architecture from above.
+**[Level 200]** Your task is to get a web application running on your own EC2 instance while following the simple architecture from above.
 If you completed the [spring training](https://github.com/ro-msg-spring-training/resources), you can try with that (you might have install additional software like the jdk or the RDMS).
 The aim is to be able to call your application from your browser/postman.

 Tips: use git to pull the source code, use the connect button from the AWS console (you don't need to worry about the keypair - launch the instance without it) to ssh into your instance, don't forget about the security group for ssh and the port of your application.